Moniter123/build-cdn/_posts/2018-01-25-stop-using-php-sessions.md

 Do you need locks on this?
 Nope, not really, since you only create it once, then update the expiry time and finally delete it when needed.
 Totally safe.

-Next up, shopping card.
+Next up, shopping cart.
 This one is interesting, because if the user clicks around like crazy, strange things can happen.
 So to avoid confusion, you can use *transactions* for your updates, and then always send back the current state of the shopping cart: